 Regular seasonal employees laid off prior to the end of the season shall be placed on the layoff list for seasonal reappointment in the same job profile, and within the area in which the reduction occurred.
 The state cancels seasonal layoff lists at the end of the designated season.

-The appointing authority shall document the application of the layoff process, including the calculation of service credits and the results on each affected job profile, and maintains the records for three years from date of layoff.
+The appointing authority shall document the application of the layoff process, including the calculation of seniority dates and the results on each affected job profile, and maintains the records for three years from date of layoff.

 The agency's human resources office shall implement the necessary personnel actions per required notification timeframes.